-Picture yourself visiting the hottest start-up that many only dreams of touring.
-You open the main door to see a cool vintage looking freight elevator, and taking up a few floors, the anticipation builds finally revealing one of the coolest spaces you’ve ever seen.
+Picture yourself visiting the hottest start-up that many only dream of touring.
+You open the main door to see a cool vintage-looking freight elevator, and taking up a few floors, the anticipation builds finally revealing one of the coolest spaces you’ve ever seen.
 Could this innovative or open office space be the reason they achieve their unsurpassed level of creativity?
 Are open workspaces the key?
 No. Not even close.

 Great spaces are often praised for their ability to generate creative ideas.
 Research has even found carefully considered interiors aid in collaboration and innovation.
 And what of those cubicles we love to hate?
 Nearly 81 percent of offices in one study are ditching the cube in favor of the open office that research has shown helps us feel more like a team.
 But, the great space migration isn’t producing the results expected.